rafiramadian/news-app/README.md

 - The NewsAPI.org API serves as the primary data source for fetching news articles.
 - It provides access to a vast collection of news articles from various sources worldwide, ensuring a diverse and comprehensive coverage of topics.

+### 5. HTTP Service
+- HTTP technologies are used for making network requests to fetch news articles from the NewsAPI.org API and handling responses.

 ## Getting Started

 To run the News App locally on your development environment, follow these steps: